mrfil/PowerGrid/_docs/Creating_Objects.md

     }
 ```

 The most important part goes here.
 All PowerGrid objects, like their IRT/MATLAB counterparts, must implement a forward and adjoint transform operation.
-Due to some of the differences between operator overloading in C++ and MATLAB, we use operator*() to implement the forward transform and operator/() to implement the adjoint.
+Due to some of the differences between operator precedence and overloading in C++ and MATLAB, we use operator*() to implement the forward transform and operator/() to implement the adjoint.

 ```C++
     //Overloaded operators go here